Pledge to America

 The Pledge to America is a list of proposed legislative items that the Republican Party promised to pursue in the 112th Congress if Republicans gained a majority of the seats in the U.S. House of Representatives in the November 2010 election.
 The Pledge to America was written by Rep. Kevin McCarthy's staffer Brian Wild at the behest of House Republican leaders.
 The Pledge to America was publicly released on September 23, 2010, at a hardware store in Sterling, Virginia.

-Main points
+Key points

 The pledge criticized the Obama administration, stating that "An arrogant and out-of-touch government of self-appointed elites makes decisions, issues mandates, and enacts laws without accepting or requesting the input of the many".
 It lists a number of issues, along with the Republican plan to solve them.

 In the pledge, Republicans call for: